KnpLabs/KnpPaginatorBundle/README.md

 ## Troubleshooting

-- Make sure the translator is activated in your symfony config:
+- Make sure the translator is activated in your Symfony config:

 ```yaml
 framework: